Olivette di Sant’Agata - authentic souvenir of Catania15-30 €

 Where to find Olivette di Sant’Agata in Catania

-They are found mainly in pastry shops and bakeries in Catania, especially during the Festa di Sant’Agata between February 3 and 5.
-Many historic pastry shops in the city center display them alongside other sweets linked to the celebration, such as minne di Sant’Agata.
+They are found mainly in pastry shops and bakeries in Catania, especially during the Feast of Saint Agatha between February 3 and 5.
+Many historic pastry shops in the city center display them alongside other Agatha festival sweets such as minne di Sant’Agata.
 Even outside the festive period, some pastry shops continue to produce them as a local specialty.
-They are often sold on small trays or in takeaway boxes.
+They are often sold in small trays or takeaway boxes.

 Get the full verified list - map, hours, reviews - for Olivette di Sant’Agata in Catania.